Everything You Need to Know About Energy Efficiency and Soffit

-By ventilating your attic, soffit prevents the buildup of heat within your home.
+By ventilating your attic, the soffit prevents the build-up of heat within your home.
 Heat rises, and if it has no place to go once it reaches your attic, it will overflow into the rest of your home and superheat your roof.
 This is bad for a number of reasons.

 Firstly, you will need to use the A/C more frequently to cool off your home if you don’t have soffit.
 Secondly, the superheating of your roof will cause the shingles to wear out much faster, resulting in ice dams being formed on your roof in the winter.
 Ice dams can weigh down on your roof and crack it, causing leaks which can lead to even better conditions for mold growth in your home.